 Chris has experience in a range of leadership roles in government and academia.
 This includes executive and management level roles in regional and rural development, community development, and land use planning and infrastructure policy across 13 years with the State Government of Victoria.
 He has worked as a Policy Analyst in the Regional Development and Tourism Division at the Organisation for Economic Co-operation and Development since 2015, which includes management of the Territorial Review of the Northern Sparsely Populated Areas (NSPA), the National Territorial Review of Peru, contributing to the Monitoring of Sweden, and thematic projects on Indigenous economic development, and mining and regional development.
 Chris’s undergraduate qualification is in urban planning (honours) and he has a PhD in regional development.
 He has published on these subjects in peer review journals, and has undertaken teaching and lecturing roles in public policy, regional development and economic geography including as an Adjunct Research Fellow at the School of Geography at Monash University.
 Chris also has experience as a consultant to the government and university sectors in Australia.
 Chris’s social media profiles are here: linkedin and twitter.

-Early Career Plenary Speaker – Dr Skye Akbar, School of Management, University of South West Australia, Australia
+Early Career Plenary Speaker – Dr Skye Akbar, UniSA Business School, Australia

 Applying a Mixed Methods Research Indigenist Agenda in Remote Economic Development Research